Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoUsingStoreProcedureDocumentation.md

 EXEC GetServerDatabaseInfo;
 ```

-This will run the procedure and output various details about your SQL Server instance and databases.
+This command will execute the procedure and provide comprehensive details about your SQL Server instance and databases.

 ## Output Details